-Water quality information discussed in this section includes data collected during 2022 and 2023 relicensing surveys (see WR-1 Technical Memorandum in Appendix E.2), water quality data collected by USGS downstream of the Project in the Kern River near Kernville at USGS gage 11187000 between 1966 and 1993 (USGS, 2020), a DO study (ENTRIX, 1993a), and other existing and relevant data (e.g., SCE, 1992; ENTRIX, 1990, 1993b).
-These data include water temperature, DO, pH, conductivity, water chemistry (general chemistry, metals, minerals, nutrients), turbidity, and bacteria.
+Water quality information discussed in this section includes data collected during the 2022, 2023, and 2024 relicensing surveys (see WR-1 Technical Memorandum in Appendix E.2), water quality data collected by USGS downstream of the Project in the Kern River near Kernville at USGS gage 11187000 between 1966 and 1993 (USGS, 2020), a dissolved oxygen (DO) study (ENTRIX, 1993a), and other existing and relevant data (e.g., SCE, 1992; ENTRIX, 1990, 1993b).
+These data include water temperature, DO, potential for hydrogen (pH), conductivity, water chemistry (general chemistry, metals, minerals, nutrients), turbidity, and bacteria.

 Currently available water quality data indicate that water quality in the NFKR is typical of west-slope Sierra Nevada mid-elevation rivers, with low concentrations of minerals, metals, and nutrients; low turbidity; low hardness (11 to 57.9 milligrams per liter [mg/L]; USGS, 2020); and low alkalinity (18 to 88 mg/L; USGS, 2020).
 Available data were compared with Basin Plan water quality objectives (Table 7.3-3).

 No inconsistencies were identified in 17 of the 19 applicable Basin Plan water quality objectives: